objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 2. Using the Caché Terminal from the USER namespace run the System Monitor Manager Routine
   - `Do ^%SYSMONMGR`

-3. The System Monitor Manager provides a list of functionality, to Register a namespace you will want to input 3 for "Confirgure System Monitor Components"
+3. The System Monitor Manager provides a list of functionality, to Register a namespace you will want to **input 3** for "Confirgure System Monitor Components"

-4. Input 2 for "Configure Startup Namespaces"
+4. **Input 2** for "Configure Startup Namespaces"

-5. Input 2 for "Add Namespace"
+5. **Input 2** for "Add Namespace"

-6. Input "USER" for the namespace
+6. **Input "USER"** for the namespace

-7. Exit back to the main menu by inputting "4" then "2"
+7. Exit back to the main menu by **inputting 4** then **2**

-8. Input 1 for "Start/Stop System Monitor"
+8. **Input 1** for "Start/Stop System Monitor"

-9. Input 2 to stop the system monitor
+9. **Input 2** to stop the system monitor

-10 Input 1 to start the system monitor
+10 **Input 1** to start the system monitor

 # Done
 The new sensors are now registered and should show up on the System Monitor Dashboard front end!
 It takes a few seconds to gather data to display, but they will be shown on the All Sensors tab.

+## Example - Removing Sensors
+### Introduction
+It is also possible to remove sensors from the System Monitor Dashboard.
+This is done by "deregistering" a sensor collection class.

+### Deregistering Sensors

+1. Using the Caché Terminal from the USER namespace run the System Monitor Manager Routine
+  - `Do ^%SYSMONMGR`

+2. The System Monitor Manager provides a list of functionality, to add sensors you will want to **input 3** for "Confirgure System Monitor Components"

+3. **Input 1** for "Configure System Monitor Components"

+4. **Input 3** for "Remove Class"

+5. **Input "USER.Dashboard.Sensors.Audit"** as the class

+6. Exit back to the main menu by **inputting 4** then **2**

+7. **Input 1** for "Start/Stop System Monitor"

+8. **Input 2** to stop the system monitor

+9 **Input 1** to start the system monitor

+## Deregistering Namespaces
+The System Monitor Dashbaord only runs in namespaces it has been told to do so, thus if to limit CPU usage of the System Monitor Dashboard namespaces that do not have any registered sensors collection clases should be deregistered from the System Monitor.

+1. Using the Caché Terminal switch to the %SYS namespace
+  - `zn "%SYS"`

+2. Using the Caché Terminal from the USER namespace run the System Monitor Manager Routine
+  - `Do ^%SYSMONMGR`

+3. The System Monitor Manager provides a list of functionality, to Register a namespace you will want to **input 3** for "Confirgure System Monitor Components"

+4. **Input 2** for "Configure Startup Namespaces"

+5. **Input 3** for "Remove Namespace"

+6. **Input "NAMESPACE"** for the namespace, where NAMEPACE is the name of the namepsace

+7. Exit back to the main menu by **inputting 4** then **2**

+8. **Input 1** for "Start/Stop System Monitor"

+9. **Input 2** to stop the system monitor

+10 **Input 1** to start the system monitor